Welcome to Lions and Tigers!

 Our Story Sacks will be rotated between our participants.
 Due to the interest in the scheme, it may not be possible to secure one sack per week and sacks will be sent home when possible.
 Usually sacks will be sent home on a Wednesday and should be returned to school the following week (Monday).

-Reading and Writing in Lions Class!
+Reading and Writing in Reception!

 Reading and writing is a fundamental part in our learning and development.
 All children learn in different ways and each have different learning styles.
-Lions enjoy weekly guided reading and read and respond sessions.
+Reception enjoy weekly guided reading and read and respond sessions.
 They read individually to a grown up and have daily discreet phonic sessions.
 Our classroom is created to challenge our children to embed and develop their reading and writing skills in both indoor and outdoor environments.

 As we move into October, the children will be learning about Autumn and harvest.
 We will be going on a walk in the local park to look for signs of autumn.
 Why not take your child out for a walk too?
 Can you find any conkers or acorns?
 Talk about what's happening to the leaves on the trees as the weather turns colder.
 We will also share a story called ‘Oliver’s Vegetables' and have a look at how our vegetables are growing in our school vegetable patch.
 We will be visiting Wakefield Library and borrowing books to share with you at home.